bovinespirit/enummapmap/README.md

 im' = EMM.insert (K 5) "Five" im
 ```

 The code ensures that only the root EnumMap can be empty.
-There are lazy and strict variants.
-Both are strict in the
+There are lazy and
+strict variants.
+Both are strict in the keys, but the strict version is strict
-keys, but the strict version is strict on values as well.
+on values as well.
 The data structures are the same however the key types are
-different for the strict and lazy versions so strict operations can be performed on a lazy EnumMapMap.
+different for the strict and lazy versions so strict operations can be performed
+on a lazy EnumMapMap.

 _Subtrees_

 Whole subtrees can be operated on at a time.
-Currently 'insert' is not supported.
 ```haskell

 tree = EMM.lookup (o &: K t) $  orchards